 I've planned my pocket pages, I've resized and printed my images, and now I have a pile of printed photos to get scrapbooked.
 This is the fun part!

 I tend to scrapbook in front of my computer or at my dining table.
-I get out all my supplies and settle in for a bit of crafting therapy. ;) My essential pocket scrapbooking supplies are: a D-ring album, page protectors, corner rounder, trimmer, pen, adhesive, photos, and picture my life cards.
+I get out all my supplies and settle in for a bit of crafting therapy. ;) My essential pocket scrapbooking supplies are: a D-ring album, page protectors, corner rounder, trimmer, pen, adhesive and refills, photos, and picture my life cards.
 I keep all my goodies in a medium organizer for easy scrapbooking when the mood strikes.

 With my supplies at the ready, I can get my pages made.
 I open up my album and load it with my page protectors (in the same pattern as my digital template).
 This makes it much easier to get rolling and I'm not hunting high and low for a certain page design!

 Now that my pages are in my album, it's time to trim and sort my printed photos.
 I open up my saved filled template pages and follow the bouncy ball.

 I trim my photos to size, round the corners and slip them into the correct pockets as shown in my templates.

 |Photos, adhesive, trimmer, corner rounder, and scissors are must haves!|

 |Photos cut and put in place before rounding and cards.|

 Next up is rifling through my collection of cards and overlays and finding just the right ones to suit my photos.
 Once I'm happy with how my page looks, I flip over and start the next page.
 I don't follow the one week to a page, or fortnight to a spread idea.
 Whatever fits on the page and looks good is what I do.
 One day may be one photo, or it may be 3 spreads.
 It depends on the photos and the story!